Jiayan-Dong/CSE110_SP21_Lab1/index.md

 3. play video games.
 4. travel around

-By the way, I have a cat and he's name is fatty. [cat](./cat.jpg)
+By the way, I have a cat and he's name is fatty.
+Here is a relative link to the his photo [cat](./cat.jpg).

 My favrite lyric is from *José González - Stay Alive*:
-> We'll do whatever just to stay alive.
+> _We'll do whatever just to stay alive._

 My favrite programing language is C++:
 `cout << ""Hello World!" << endl`